Chapter 3: Reversible Computing

 1110

 An important special case: when the target input is 0, the output target becomes a copy of the control.
-This makes CNOT act as a copy gate (also called a fan-out).
+This makes CNOT act as a copy gate (also called fan-out in classical terms).
 Try it in the sandbox below.
 The x gate sets q[0] to 1, and then the cx (CNOT) gate copies that value to q[1].
 You should see the output 11 with 100% probability.

-Now try modifying the code: remove the x q[0]; line so that the control stays 0.
-What happens?
-The CNOT leaves the target alone, and you should see 00 with 100% probability.
-The CNOT perfectly copies the control bit to the target.
+Try modifying the code: remove the x q[0]; line so that the control stays 0.
+The CNOT should leave the target alone, and you will see 00 with 100% probability.
+Experiment with all four input combinations by toggling which qubits get the x gate applied.
+You should be able to reproduce every row of the truth table above.

 Toffoli: The Universal Reversible Gate

-The Toffoli gate (also called CCNOT, for "controlled-controlled-NOT") acts on three bits: two controls and one target.
+The Toffoli gate (also called CCNOT or CCX, for "controlled-controlled-NOT") was introduced by Tommaso Toffoli in 1980.
+It acts on three bits: two controls and one target.
 The rule: flip the target if and only if both controls are 1.
-Both control bits pass through unchanged.
+Both control bits always pass through unchanged.

 000000